Pythonian/fakernaija/README.md

 ## Installation

 Fakernaija is available on PyPI and can be easily installed using `pip`.
-The minimum requirement for working with Fakernaija is **Python 3.10**.
+The minimum requirement for working with the library is **Python 3.10**.

 ```bash
 pip install -U fakernaija